HotPocketHPE/mhguide/README.md

 Palicos are AI-controlled cat helpers that can battle alongside you, using abilities to deal damage and support the hunter.
 These are of varying usefulness, but can come in handy.

-The most important effect of cats is **splitting monsters' attention.** This can give you additional openings when the monster targets a cat, but this also makes the monster much less predictable, as its movement and attacks will switch targets at random.
+The most important effect of cats is **splitting monsters' attention.** This can give you additional openings when the monster targets a cat, but also makes the monster much less predictable, as its movement and attacks will switch targets at random.

 Cats tend to be most useful in **quests with multiple monsters always in the same zone,** such as certain quests in arenas.
 For single monster hunts, consider leaving them behind, as **it will help you learn and leverage monsters' predictability,** a core aspect of the series.